 Default Button – If this option is checked the button becomes the default button.
 The default button is blue (and if anyone is still running OS X 10.9 Mavericks, you’ll see that the button throbs).

-If you press the Return or Enter key when no text editor is active, Panorama will automatically trigger the procedure associated with the default button.
-Because of this, you should never set the Default option for more than one button on a form.
-If you do, it is not predictable which button will be triggered.
+When a form is used as a dialog (not in a regular window), pressing the Return or Enter key when no text editor is active will automatically trigger the procedure associated with the default button (if any).
+Because of this, you should never set the Default option for more than one button on a dialog.
+If you do, it is not predictable which button will be triggered when the Return or Enter key is pressed.
+In a normal window (not a dialog), setting a button as default highlights the button but does not affect Panorama’s response to Return or Enter keys.

 Disabled – This option disables the button.
 When the button is disabled it is dimmed and it can’t be clicked on.